EWareNet: Emotion Aware Human Intent Prediction and Adaptive Spatial Profile Fusion for Social Robot Navigation: Overview and Methodology

-An efficient human pose estimation algorithm is critical to our work.
-With that in mind, we use a robust system, described in ~\cite{dabral2018learning}, to extract the poses from humans walking in a crowded real-world scenario from an RGB-D camera.
+The primary objective of our work involves the effective use of pedestrian temporal skeletal poses for more harmonious navigation of a robot in crowded situations.
+We rely on the system, described in \cite{dabral2018learning}, to extract the poses from pedestrians walking in a crowded real-world scenario from an RGB-D camera.
 The system consists of a two-step network trained in a weakly supervised fashion.
 A \textit{Structure-Aware PoseNet (SAP-Net)} provides an initial pose estimate based on spatial information of joint locations of people in the video.
-Later, a time-series \textit{Temporal PoseNet (TP-Net)} corrects the initial estimate by adjusting illegal joint angles and joint distances.
-The temporal network also helps in tracking the human individual across the video frames.
-Hence, we have a set of temporally correct, \textit{Human Joint Pose Sequence} for every human in the video as an output from the system.
+Later, a time-series \textit{Temporal PoseNet (TP-Net)} corrects the initial estimate by adjusting impermissible joint angles and joint distances (based on human physiology and geometry restrictions).
+The temporal network also helps in tracking the pedestrian individual across the video frames.
+Hence, we have a set of temporally correct, \textit{Pedestrian Joint Pose Sequence} (henceforth referred to as \textit{gaits}) for every pedestrian in the video as an output from the system.

+Similar to \cite{narayanan2020proxemo}, our \textit{Pedestrian Pose Extraction} network extracts a representation for the pedestrians as $16$ skeletal joints as shown in figure \ref{fig:skeleton_temporal}.
+Every pose, $P \in \mathbb{R}^{16\times3}$ of a pedestrian consists a set of 3D positions of each joint $j_i$, where $i \in \{0,1, ..., 15\}$.
+For any RGB-D video $V$, we represent the gait extracted using 3D pose estimation as $G$.
+The gait $G_i,t$ is a set of 3D poses for pedestrian $i$ over ${P_1, P_2,..., P_t}$ where $t$ is the frame number of the input video $V$.